Drop-Down Navigation Menu

 - 1988 - 1990 Ms Susan Cave.
 Acting (Headmistress) for 2 years until Mr Millard took over

 - 1990 – 2007 Mr Philip Millard (Head).
+In 1996 there was 34 pupils.
 In 2001 Mr Millard raised enough money for a new classroom and office to be built in the roof space

 - 2007 – 2010 Mrs Godber (Headmistress)